AyomideOkeowo/Docker-Customer-Churn-Analysis-Prediction/README.md

 Accuracy Score

-Classification Report (Precision, Recall, F1-Score)
+Classification Report (Precision, Recall, F1 Score)

 ## API Development with FastAPI
 Created an interactive RESTful API using FastAPI.

-Integrated the best-performing model to accept input features via JSON and return predictions.
+Integrated the best performing model to accept input features via JSON and return predictions.

 Used Uvicorn for local and production serving.